barakeel/oeis-synthesis/README.md

 This repository contains the software QSynt accompanying the paper "Learning Program Synthesis for Integer Sequences from Scratch".
-Modifications to this software leading to the creation inductive problerms are described in
-"A Natural Benchmark of Arithmetical Problems for Inductive
-	Theorem Provers"

 Solutions found during the full-scale self-learning run can be inspected in the file `results/solutions`.
-The inductive problems benchmark is included in the file `equalities/todo`

 ### Try the Web interface
 http://grid01.ciirc.cvut.cz/~thibault/qsynt.html